Mailbox challenges / one time authentication codes

 Section titled “How it works”High level overview of the mailbox challenge flow.

-createMailboxChallengewith an email address and a purpose such assignup,login, oremail-change. - Passlock returns a challenge containing
+createMailboxChallengewith an email address, a purpose such assignup,login, oremail-change, andsendEmail: true - Passlock creates the challenge, sends the email, and returns

-challengeId,secret,code, and a renderedmessagewithhtmlandtextcontent. - Your app stores
+challengeId,secret,code, and a renderedmessagewithhtmlandtextcontent - Your backend stores

-challengeIdandsecretin an HTTP-only cookie or server-side session, then emails the code to the user.
-Send the renderedmessagecontent, or use the rawcodeto generate your own message. - The user enters the code into your app.
+challengeIdandsecretin an HTTP-only cookie or server-side session - The user enters the code

 Next steps

-Section titled “Next steps”- [Email verification][signup] - verify mailbox ownership before creating or activating an account
+Section titled “Next steps”- Mailbox verification - verify mailbox ownership before creating or activating an account

 - Passwordless logins - authenticate a user with an emailed one-time code